-— Plain stud
+Figure 26 — Plain stud

 These studs are not a feature of χMCF version 3.1.
 They can be modelled according to case 4 but may become a topic of version 3.2.

-In all cases, the <connected_to/> element contains only the assemblies, part codes or property IDs of the connected sheets.
+In all cases, the <connected_to/> element contains only the assemblies, part codes or PIDs of the connected sheets.